Key to understanding the Flood Map for Planning (rivers and the sea)

 A floodplain is the area that would naturally be affected by flooding if a river rises above its banks, or high tides and stormy seas cause flooding in coastal areas.

-There are two different kinds of area shown on the Flood Map.
+There are two different kinds of area shown on the Flood Map for Planning 9rivers and the sea.
 They can be described as follows:

 Dark blue shows the area that could be affected by flooding, either from rivers or the sea, if there were no flood defences.
 This area could be flooded: